badmsgchat/deploy/README.md

 deployment scripts used for self-hosting and etc...

 ## setup
-if you came from the backend repo, here's how to get quickly started:
+if you came from the backend repo, here's how to get started:
 ```sh
 git clone https://github.com/badmsgchat/deploy badmsg && cd badmsg
 sh deploy init # initiates the repos